DETAILED ACTION

 generate, using a trained model, an ambient value based on the raw value and the determined amount of power, wherein the ambient value represents an environmental condition outside of the electronic device (see abstract, para.
 0003, 0011, 0019, 00031, 00555-0056, 0066-0067, claim 1).

-However Mao do not specifically teach that the amount of power applied to the electronic device comprises accumulating the amount of power applied to the electronic device over a period of time.
+However Mao do not expressly or specifically teach that the amount of power applied to the electronic device is an accumulated amount of power applied to the electronic device over a period of time.

 Tu discloses a method for correcting temperature measurements, wherein the electronic device includes a temperature sensor that measures an ambient temperature of an environment and a display that is driven by a display driver (abstract).
 Tu further teaches that the amount of power applied to the electronic device comprises accumulating the amount of power applied to the electronic device over a period of time (see abstract, para.
-0003, 0044, 0046, 0057).
+0003, 0043, 0044, 0046, 0057, 0057, power consumption levels are averaged and combined over time and weights are applied, therefore it disclose the accumulated amount of power applied to the electronic device).

-Therefore it would have been obvious to one of ordinary skilled in the art before the effective filing data of the claimed invention given the teachings of Tu discussed above, to configure the system of Mao such that the amount of power applied to the electronic device comprises accumulating the amount of power applied to the electronic device over a period of time for the benefit of providing an enhanced system and providing accurate ambient temperature measurement by correcting the measurements for factors affecting the temperature readings such as accounting for power consumption levels of heat generating components (see para.
+Therefore it would have been obvious to one of ordinary skilled in the art before the effective filing data of the claimed invention given the teachings of Tu discussed above, to configure the system of Mao such that the determined amount of power applied to the electronic device is an accumulated amount of power applied to the electronic device over a period of time for the benefit of providing an enhanced system and providing accurate ambient temperature measurement by correcting the measurements for factors affecting the temperature readings such as accounting for power consumption levels of heat generating components (see para.
 0003).

-Regarding claim 19, Mao disclose the materials discussed above.
+Regarding claim 19, the combination of Mao and Tu disclose the materials discussed above.
 Mao further disclose that the system is controlled to achieve a control over temperature and humidity and a thermostat to control humidity (see para.
 0038-0039), therefore humidity measurements are suggested and/or implied.

 However Mao it does not specifically the thermostat measuring humidity value.